Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

 \subsubsection{Model Evaluation}

-Our evaluation systematically assesses the predictive performance of all model configurations while mitigating seasonal effects and ensuring comparability across forecasting setups.
-For every combination of target representation (raw \textit{Maintained} score, bucketed \textit{Maintained} score, trend slope, and trend type), model type (VARMA, RF, and LSTM), training window length, and forecasting horizon, models were evaluated using a sliding-window approach spanning twelve consecutive months.
+\textbf{Evaluation Setup:} Our evaluation systematically assesses the predictive performance of all model configurations while mitigating seasonal effects and ensuring comparability across forecasting setups.
+For every combination of target representation (raw \textit{Maintained} score, bucketed \textit{Maintained} score, trend slope, and trend type), model type (RF and LSTM), training window length, and forecasting horizon, models were evaluated using a sliding-window approach spanning twelve consecutive months.
 For slope-based forecasting, this corresponds to thirteen consecutive months of aggregated data in order to derive twelve month-to-month slope targets.
 In each iteration, a model was trained on a fixed-length historical training window and tested on the subsequent forecasting horizon.
 This process was repeated for all combinations of training window length (3 to 12 months) and forecasting horizon ranging from 1 to 6 months ahead, resulting in a comprehensive grid of temporal forecasting scenarios.
 To ensure a realistic forecasting setup and prevent data leakage, each sliding-window iteration used only information available up to the month being predicted.
 This design accounts for temporal non-stationarity and avoids bias from seasonal or calendar effects.
 Performance metrics were aggregated across all months and predictions, providing a temporally robust measure of model performance.
 To contextualize forecasting performance, we include a simple majority voting baseline that always predicts the most frequent class in the training window or the most frequent discretized value for regression targets.
 This baseline provides a lower-bound reference for assessing whether temporal models outperform dominant-class persistence.
+While alternative baselines (e.g., last-value or recency-weighted predictors) could also be considered, we focus on a frequency-based baseline to reflect the dominant class distribution observed in the data, as evidenced in Section~\ref{sec:time_series_anaylsis}.